ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 # Security Considerations

-There are significant risks in allowing arbitrary clients to establish a tunnel that permits sending to arbitrary hosts, as that could allow bad actors to send traffic and have it attributed to the IP proxy.
+There are significant risks in allowing arbitrary clients to establish a tunnel that permits sending to arbitrary hosts, regardless of whether tunnels are scoped to specific hosts or not.
+Bad actors could abuse this capability to send traffic and have it attributed to the IP proxy.
 IP proxies SHOULD restrict its use to authenticated users.
-The HTTP Authorization header {{HTTP}} MAY be used to authenticate clients.
-More complex authentication schemes are out of scope for this document but can be implemented using extensions.
+Depending on the deployment, possible authentication mechanisms include mutual TLS between clients and proxies, HTTP-based authentication via the HTTP Authorization header
+{{HTTP}}, or even bearer tokens.
+Proxies can enforce policies for authenticated users to further constrain client behavior or deal with possible abuse.
+For example, proxies can rate limit individual clients that send an excessively large amount of traffic through the proxy.
+As another example, proxies can restrict address (prefix) assignment to clients based on certain client attributes such as geographic location.

+Address assignment can have privacy implications for endpoints.
+For example, if a proxy partitions its address space by the number of authenticated clients and then assigns distinct address ranges to each client, target hosts could use this information to determine when IP packets correspond to the same client.
+Avoiding such tracking vectors may be important for certain proxy deployments.
+Proxies SHOULD avoid persistent per-client address (prefix) assignment when possible.

 Falsifying IP source addresses in sent traffic has been common for denial of service attacks.
 Implementations of this mechanism need to ensure that they do